 The English Education Emphasis gives the English major an opportunity to gain the coursework and experience necessary to pursue a teaching credential in English at the secondary level.
 This program is designed to prepare the student to succeed on the state subject examination and may fulfill a waiver requirement in lieu of the examination (pending state approval).
-Students must choose sequence C as their required sequence.
-In addition, the following nine units are required:
+Students must choose Sequence C as their required sequence. and nine units from the following\:

+ENGL 474 Approaches To English Grammar (3)

+ENGL 477 Adolescent Literature (3)

-COMM 345 Media Literacy And Youth Culture (3) ENGL 474 Approaches To English Grammar (3) ENGL 478 Writing as Reflective Practice (3)
+ENGL 478 Writing as Reflective Practice (3) plusEDUC 330 Introduction to Secondary Schooling (3)